VSangarya/AMATSA/README.md

 *  Collect running process information (name, pid) to identify unique instances across your organization.
 *  Monitor listening ports across assets to identify which services are listening in your network.
 *  Configure a rule file containing filenames to monitor on the client.
 If the hash of monitored file changes, you can send an event.

+### ⚙︎📧 Troubleshooting, help and contact information
+For any help or assistance regarding the software, please E-mail any of the developers with the query or a detailed description.
+Additionally, please use issues on GitHub for any software related issues, bugs or questions.
+*  mquresh@ncsu.edu
+*  apandit3@ncsu.edu
+*  apandit3@ncsu.edu
+*  vnagara3@ncsu.edu
+*  lsangar@ncsu.edu